angular/components/src/cdk/testing/test-harnesses.md

 ### API for harness environment authors

+Harness environment authors are developers who want to add support for using component harnesses in additional testing environments.
 Out-of-the-box, Angular CDK's component harnesses can be used in Protractor E2E tests and Karma unit tests.
 Developers can support additional environments by creating custom implementations of `TestElement` and `HarnessEnvironment`.

 #### Creating a `TestElement` implementation for the environment

 The first step in adding support for a new testing environment is to create a `TestElement` implementation.
 The `TestElement` interface serves as an environment-agnostic representation of a DOM element; it lets harnesses interact with DOM elements regardless of the underlying environment.
-Because some environments don't support interacting with DOM elements synchronous (e.g. webdriver), all of `TestElement` methods are asynchronous, returning a `Promise` with the result of the operation.
+Because some environments don't support interacting with DOM elements synchronously (e.g. webdriver), all of `TestElement` methods are asynchronous, returning a `Promise` with the result of the operation.

 | Method | Description |
 | ------ | ----------- |